dendronhq/dendron-site/vault/pro.dendron.topic.graph-view.md

 Dendron provides support for graph view using a fork of the [markdown-links](https://marketplace.visualstudio.com/items?itemName=tchayen.markdown-links) extension.
 It has a few modifications to make it work with Dendron's hierarchal naming scheme.

 You can open the graph view using the `Show Graph` command.
 Note that this feature is currently experimental.
-Adding and deleting nodes will require you to issue the `Reload Window` command for the changes to show up.
+Adding and deleting nodes will require you to issue the `Reload Graph` command for the changes to show up.

 ![ ](https://github.com/tchayen/markdown-links/raw/master/demo.gif)